Qcza/crc/README.md

 ```

 ### Usage
-Run the script in the directory where the new directory with the component should be created.
+Run the script in the location where the new directory with the component should be created.

 #### Creating component
 ```shell script